hackcatml/frida-flutterproxy/README.md

 What does this script do? memory scan and hook some functions. check my [blog post](https://hackcatml.tistory.com/197)!

 # Usage
+You don't need to configure iptables for Android or OpenVPN for iOS.
+Just follow the steps below.
 ```
 1. Set up burp invisible proxy on the host machine
 ```